nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Delete a teammate `deleteteammate`

-View all of a specific teammate's details.
+Delete all of a specific teammate's details, as well as remove teammate from all projects teammate was a part of.

 Format: `deleteteammate GIT_USER_NAME`

-Example: `deleteteammate Lucas97` deletes the teammate with git username Lucas97.
+Example: `deleteteammate Lucas97` deletes the teammate with git username Lucas97, and removes him from any project he was in.

 # **Features** in person scope